 Dr. Chihoon Lee

-Abstract: Numerical Algebraic Geometry (NAG) has recently seen significantly increased application among scientists and mathematicians as a tool that can be used to solve nonlinear systems of equations, particularly polynomial system.
-With the many recent advances in the field, we can now routinely solve problems that could not have been solved even 20 years ago.
-This preliminary report will give a brief introduction and overview of Numerical Algebraic Geometry and homotopy continuation methods; discuss heuristics for preconditioning fewnomial systems, as well as provide a hybrid symbolic-numerical algorithm for computing the solutions of these types of polynomials; introduce a new software module of Bertini named Paramotopy that is scientific software specifically designed for large-scale parameter homotopy runs; consider applications and algorithms utilizing that software; and finally explore how monodromy and constructing an ad-hoc homotopy on the fly can be used to solve systems instead of using adaptive multiprecision.
+Abstract: Numerical Algebraic Geometry (NAG) has recently seen significantly increased application among scientists and mathematicians as a tool that can be used to solve nonlinear systems of equations, particularly polynomial systems.
+With the many recent advances in the field, we can now routinely solve problems that could not have been solved even 10 years ago.
+We will give an introduction and overview of numerical algebraic geometry and homotopy continuation methods; discuss heuristics for preconditioning fewnomial systems, as well as provide a hybrid symbolic-numerical algorithm for computing the solutions of these types of polynomials and associated software called galeDuality; describe a software module of bertini named paramotopy that is scientific software specifically designed for large-scale parameter homotopy runs; give two examples that are parametric polynomial systems on which the aforementioned software is used; and finally describe two novel algorithms, decoupling and a heuristic that makes use of monodromy.

 FORT COLLINS - Colorado State University graduate programs remain among the nation’s best, according to rankings released by U.S. News and World Report in its 2014 Best Graduate Schools edition.